NASHVILLE, MUSIC CITY, TN, October 23 – 26, 2017

 I can now present a range of risk positions and aversion strategies.
 I can make educated, proactive, mitigation choices, not random, unqualified, impulsive ones.
-Based on the register, I am able to optimally tweak durations and sequence of operations.
+Based on the register, I am able to optimally tweak duration and sequence of operations.

 - If my timeline isn’t hitting pay-dirt (not to be confused with the time tracking app) I will invoke 360, Acumen’s acceleration module.
 360 is a robust acceleration module, or schedule mitigation or recovery tool, that allows for multiple scenarios, based on standard metrics, filters, or your customized set of assets.

 In 360, I may learn from a linked risk assessment that certain design activities may be foreshortened, and others not: if I want, I can choose to not include design activities in 360’s mitigation scenarios, in favor of select groups of field labor activities.
 360 scenarios are deep dives that consider resources, risk, EVA and cost, generating several forecasts, for select activities.
 Once I am satisfied with my acceleration scenario I am now ready for a second pass with Fuse forensics and analytics.
 There may be a final pass with Fuse’s Cleanser, and a look at my benchmark scores to see how I like them: and I do.

 - As a means of enterprise level data driven (as opposed to inference driven) project control and analytics budgeting, performance tracking, and forecasting., WinSight Analytics is a Big Data machine that takes advantage of Associative Data Models to give end-users vast alternative open-source (they can tweak the settings) high-level data perspectives, forecasts, and insights.